Logbook System is an electronic logbook that can be used

 The Android version of the Logbook System is essentially the same

-own the two can be used together by "synchronizing" the system
+its own the two can be used together by "synchronizing" the system

 on the PC with the system on the Android device.
 For example, if you

-have started to use the PC system available here and subsequently start to
+have started to use the PC system available here and subsequently

-The Android version of the system is available on the
+The Android version of the system used to be available on the

 The Logbook System is free software: you can redistribute it and/or